-Opium Federal Defense Lawyer Los Angeles
+Opium Federal Defense Lawyer in Los Angeles, CA

 Federal court is different.
 Most criminal defense lawyers are not experienced in defending federal crimes or cases involving opium.
 In federal court, the prosecutors, judges, juries, and procedures are different than they are in California state court.
 Whether property was seized with or without a warrant, the Law Offices of Jerod Gunsberg can provide a practical, tailored defense based on our extensive experience in Federal courts in Los Angeles.

 Federal Prosecutors Focus on Large-Amounts of Opium

 Most of the world’s opium is grown and cultivated in Afghanistan.
 Some Opium also comes from Mexico.
 As a result, federal law enforcement agencies are primarily concerned with the distribution and trafficking of opium.

 When Federal Customs agents, the DEA or FBI get involved in an opium case, they generally aren’t looking for a single user.
 They are looking for significant amounts of opium, which is evidence of a conspiracy to make, sell, or distribute opium.

 The most common mistake made by people arrested in connection with a opium case is to assume that their involvement was too minor to be a real problem.
 That is not how federal conspiracy law works.
 Under 18 U.S.C.
 Sections 371 and 846, when people are charged with participating in a conspiracy they can be found guilty of all the illegal acts committed by any member of the conspiracy.
 Thus, for example, even someone who had a relatively small role in an opium operation, such as allegedly picking up or transporting just one shipment, is charged with the overall conspiracy to manufacture, distribute, or sell opium.
 In other words, every person involved in a federal opium case can face extremely long prison sentences, even if their personal involvement is limited.